-At Newton Investment Management Ltd, we consider our process for assessing the sustainability of sovereigns to be a key differentiator, both for the amount of time we have been incorporating it into our investment process (over a decade), and the way in which we compile our sovereign sustainability matrix, which serves as an investment overlay for our sustainable strategies.
+At Newton Investment Management Ltd, we consider our process for assessing the sustainability of sovereign bonds to be a key differentiator, both in terms of the length of time we have been incorporating it into our investment process (over a decade), and the way in which we compile our sovereign sustainability matrix, which is an integral part of the investment process for our fixed income, multi-asset and sustainable strategies.

 A single, rigorous process

-The same process applies for all sovereigns, both developed and emerging markets.
+We apply the same process applies to both developed and emerging-market sovereigns.
 Our expectation is that social and governance aspects will be more robust in the developed world where the social contract is stronger, and we therefore conduct our analysis using an emerging-market lens to ensure the necessary level of rigour.

 Emerging-market sovereign process